10 Reasons Why You Are Toxic and How To Change It

 - Don’t let toxic people bring you down.

-- Don’t compare yourself to others—you’re your person!
+- Don’t compare yourself to others—you’re your own person!

 Identify why you’re self-sabotaging